 Registration for the 11 plus at Queen Elizabeth's Grammar School opens on 17th April and closes on 17th July 2023.
 You can apply via an online form on the school website.

 You will receive your child's results in the 11 plus in mid-October 2023.
 You can use the results to decide whether to name QEGS Penrith as a preferred school on your common application form.

 The common application form must be submitted to your home local council by 31st October 2023.
 The form needs to be completed for your home local authority – i.e. if you live in Cumbria you will need to complete the form on the Cumbria County Council website.
 If you live in a different local authority, make sure to apply through the relevant website for that council.

-Children who are registered for the 11 plus will take the exam on the school site on a Saturday in mid-September 2024.
-Children will take two test papers, consisting of multiple-choice questions spanning three subjects:
+Children who are registered for the 11 plus will take the exam on the school site on 16th September 2023.
+The exam provider for QEGS Penrith is GL Assessment.

-Maths: questions will be based on the content covered in the Key Stage 2 national curriculum
+English and maths: questions are based on the content covered in the Key Stage 2 national curriculum

-Verbal reasoning: questions will assess your child's ability to connect, spot patterns with, and manipulate written information
+Verbal reasoning: assesses your child's ability to connect, spot patterns with, and manipulate written information

-Non-verbal reasoning: your child will be tested on their ability to analyse visual information and solve problems using shapes, diagrams and pictures
+Non-verbal reasoning: tests your child's ability to analyse visual information and solve problems using shapes, diagrams and pictures

 Your child's marks in each of the three subjects will be added together and combined to create an aggregate score.
 In order to reach the required standard for entry to the school, your child will need to achieve a minimum score in each of the areas and achieve a minimum overall score.